mswallac/phytools/README.md

 1. Kilosort output
 2. JRClust export

 Either of these options should produce a bunch of .npy files (x16).
-You could also add events.csv to enable eventView.
-Must also add outlier.py and splitter.py to use those. params.py should also have been using either option. phy.txt is a log file and may also be there.
+You could also add events.csv to enable eventView. params.py should also have been generated using either option. phy.txt is a log file and may also be there.

 ## To launch Phy: